Frequently asked questions

 Trainers that describe themselves as “balanced” use punishing techniques in combination with rewards.

-There are certifications that teach trainers to operate using these methods.
+There are Certificate III’s that teach trainers to operate using these methods.

 Force-free training is the latest buzzword in the dog-training field now.
 Ask someone if they use positive methods and they’ll say yes whether they really do or not.
 They know dog owners are looking for positive training techniques, so they simply say they use them.
 Force-free training is teaching an animal without pain, intimidation, threats, force, or coercion.
 It’s done without corrections, without collars (including those “vibrating” collars used to “get your dog’s attention”), and without pain.